 In East Nassau, however, the average commute to work is quite long.
 On average, people spend 34.55 minutes each day getting to work, which is significantly higher than the national average.

-The population of East Nassau overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in East Nassau, 23.74% have at least a bachelor's degree.
+The education level of East Nassau citizens is a little higher than the average for US cities and towns: 23.74% of adults in East Nassau have at least a bachelor's degree.

 The per capita income in East Nassau in 2022 was $40,543, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,172 for a family of four.
 However, East Nassau contains both very wealthy and poor people as well.